Saint Joseph County is named for the Saint Joseph River, which was named for Saint Joseph, who is the patron saint of New France.

 Location: 101 South Main Street / West Washington Street

 Built: 1896 – 1897

 Contractor: James Stewart & Company of St. Louis, Missouri.

 Description: The building faces east and is a two story gray stone style structure.
+The building is located on landscaped grounds in the center of South Bend.
 The east center section extends from the main building and has a small portico on the first story supported by four columns.
 At the top of the section is a pediment with clock.
 The windows on the second story are arched.
 On the center of the roof is a large dome.